Gregg Keplinger

 Gregg Keplinger is an American drummer, drum maker, and drum tech from Seattle, Washington.

 As a drummer

 Keplinger began playing the drums at the age of 14, and has played in a large variety of bands ranging across many different styles, from Jazz to New Wave to R&B.

 Drum making

-Keplinger began making drums in the late 80's during a break in his own musical activity.
+Keplinger began making drums in the 1980's during a break in his own musical activity.
 During the 90's he teamed with Ayotte Drums to produce his snares, though he now produces them by himself again.
 Gregg handcrafts snare drums, cymbals, and percussion out of a variety of metals, mainly stainless steel.
 His drums have been used by the likes of Elvin Jones, Matt Cameron, Dave Grohl, Jeremy Taggart, and Zach Hill.
 Keplinger is best known for his stainless steel drums, which are often noted for their explosive sound as well as heavy weight and shell thickness (3mm).